 Kidney syndromes are the ways your Kidneys (capital K for Kidney, meaning the Kidney Zang-fu energy organ in Chinese medicine) mis-function.
-In other words, how Chinese medicine describes Kidney patterns of disease.
+In other words, how Chinese medical theory describes Kidney patterns of disease.

 This page has links to other pages describing the syndromes in more detail, with what can be done about them.

 First, read what in Chinese medicine the Kidneys are said to do, the Kidney functions.
 The rest of this page describes why you get Kidney syndromes, ie why your Kidneys fail to function and do the jobs described on that page.

 In particular, they wanted